17 million gallons of sewage discharged from treatment plant; some LA beaches closed - News Break

 17 million gallons of sewage discharged from treatment plant; some LA beaches closed

-An incident at the Hyperion sewage treatment plant in Playa del Rey has caused 17 million gallons of sewage to be discharged into the ocean.
+LOS ANGELES — An incident at the Hyperion sewage treatment plant in Playa del Rey has caused 17 million gallons of sewage to be discharged into the ocean.
 In a statement Monday, Hyperion executive plant manager Timeyin Dafeta said that on Sunday afternoon the plant became inundated with "overwhelming quantities of debris."
-About 17 million gallons of sewage—or 6% of a daily load—was discharged as an emergency measure to prevent the plant from discharging much more raw sewage, he said.phys.org
+About 17 million gallons of sewage — or 6% of a daily load — was discharged as an emergency measure to prevent the plant from discharging much more raw sewage, he said.www.gazettextra.com

 Comments / 0